-Buddha (around the age of 80, 486bc) felt his time nearing the end, traveled North towards the land of his childhood.
+Buddha (around the age of 80, 486bc) felt his time nearing the end, traveled north towards the land of his childhood.
 The Buddha reached a little town on the edge of the Ganges plane where he fell ill.

 “All created things must pass, strive on diligently” parallels chapter 33…

-Buddha’s last words also reflect sentiments voiced in the Bhagavad Gita, “Offer to me all thy works and rest thy mind on the Supreme.
-Be free from vain hopes and selfish thoughts, and with inner peace fight thou thy fight.”
+Buddha’s last words also reflect sentiments voiced in the Bhagavad Gita 3:30 Offer to me all thy works and rest thy mind on the Supreme.
+Be free from vain hopes and selfish thoughts, and with inner peace fight thou thy fight.

-In a fundamental way, electricity has become a modern version of ‘slave labor’.
-You’re hot and sweaty; turn on a fan or air conditioner.
-Now there’s no need for a slave or a servant to wield a fan.
-The consequences of this: having such power at our finger tips makes us all as rich as kings (in many respects)… and the consequence of this, as Jesus put it, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.”
-No wonder Buddha left his kingdom and wealth behind.
+In a fundamental way, electricity is a modern form of slave labor.
+We’re hot so we turn on our fan or air conditioner.
+We don’t need slave or servant to wield a fan.
+The consequences of having such power is that it makes us all as rich as kings in many respects.
+Jesus saw downside consequences of such power when he said, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God”… No wonder Buddha left his kingdom and wealth behind.

 Somewhere, sooner or later, newer updates and consolidations of ‘the eternal spiritual message’ will come about to fit the times.
 Spiritual grounding by whatever definition, Enlightenment, Entering the Kingdom of God, or whatever, is the first casualty of progress and power whether wrought by the dawning of ‘the agriculture age’, ‘the bronze age’, ‘the iron age’, or ‘the electric age’.
 What to do?
 What to do?
 As Buddha suggested, “All created things must pass, strive on diligently”.